xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

     > Notes:
     >
     > * The `katalonc.sh` command starts Katalon Studio and other necessary components.
     > * All Katalon Studio console mode arguments are accepted except `-runMode`.
-You can find more command line options at [Command Syntax](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#general-options).
+You can find more command-line options at [Command Syntax](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#general-options).

     For example, we want to run the **TS_RegressionTest** test suite from the **CI sample** project with the Chrome browser in Katalon Docker Image.
 We enter the command as follows: